Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Hardware Design

 \subsection{Finger and Thumb Design}

 All fingers (2nd--5th), except for the thumb (1st), share an identical design with only slight differences in dimensional parameters.
-The structure and components of the sensorless finger are shown in Fig.~\ref{fig_4}(a).
+The structure and components of the sensorless finger are shown in Fig.~\ref{fig_3}(a).
 Each finger consists of two joint degrees of freedom---metacarpophalangeal (MCP) and proximal interphalangeal (PIP) joints.
 Finger flexion is underactuated with tendon routing guided by oilless bushings, while extension is passively achieved via two torsional springs per joint.
 The fingertip surface is made of silicone (KE-1300T, Shin-Etsu Chemical, Japan) to increase friction.

-Unlike the other fingers, the thumb features a single degree-of-freedom interphalangeal (IP) joint for flexion and an additional carpometacarpal (CMC) rotation joint for opposition, as shown in Fig.~\ref{fig_4}(b).
-The CMC rotation is actuated by a worm-gear DC motor (WG12F-1510E, Motorbank, Korea).
+Unlike the other fingers, the thumb features a single degree-of-freedom interphalangeal (IP) joint for flexion and an additional carpometacarpal (CMC) rotation joint for opposition, as shown in Fig.~\ref{fig_3}(b).
+The CMC rotation is actuated by a worm-gear DC motor (603:1 WG12F-1510E, Motorbank, Korea).
 Due to spatial constraints, the thumb cannot be directly connected to the MPC-SEA; instead, it is routed through an idler pulley.
 In this configuration, the tendon path passes through the CMC joint axis, thereby decoupling flexion from rotation.
+The specifications of the SEA and the hand are summarized in Table~\ref{tab:spec_table}.